 And here are individual page images used to generate each of the above PDFs:

 The Minicon 26 Program Book was published with the statement, "Copyright © by Minnesota Science Fiction Society. [...]
 All rights reserved under various and sundry agreements and conventions. [...]
 No maps, illustrations, or other portions of this book may be reproduced in any form with guilt feelings (except where expressly copyrighted, which require permission of the artist/writer)."
-The earlier stuff notwithstanding, that last bit seems to be a declaration of putting most of the book into the public domain.
+The earlier stuff notwithstanding, that last bit seems to be an attempt at a declaration of putting most of the book into the public domain.
 Let it be so.
 The expressly copyrighted things are covered here:

 Components of the Minicon 26 Program Book by Fred A Levy Haskell (photo), Jeff Schalles (text), and Stu Shiffman (art) are licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.